its-rigs/Trolly/README.md

 - An [API key](https://trello.com/docs/gettingstarted/index.html#getting-an-application-key) for your Trello user
 - User authorisation token ( see below for how to obtain )

+### Installation
+To install either download the source and run:

+    sudo python setup.py install

+Alternatively you can use:

+    sudo pip install Trolly

 ### Authorisation

 #### User Authorisation Token